tomakita/RetroCheck/README.md

 RetroCheck provides libraries for:

 - Associating assertions with functions.
 RetroCheck injects the bytecode for assertions immediately after the bytecode for the functions with which they are associated, such that the assertion for a function *f* is executed immediately after *f*, for all executions of *f*.
-- Mocking calls to services which are external to the system.
-- Taking actions based upon the results of assertions.
+- Specifying constraints on entities, and expressing constraints and entities as part of the complete data model of a system.
 - Generating instances of entities in such a way that the constraints between all entities are satisfied.
-- Specifying constraints on entities, and expressing constraints and entities as part of the complete data model of a system.
+- Loading and unloading a system's data model into and out of its corresponding data stores, in an order such that all constraints (e.g. foreign key constraints) are satisfied.
 - Visualizing a system's data model.
-- Loading and unloading a system's data model into and out of its corresponding data stores, in an order such that all constraints (e.g. foreign key constraints) are satisfied.
 - Emitting assertion events that can be consumed by test runners.
 - Knowing when a test case is over without polling or timeouts, even when testing asynchronous systems.
+- Mocking calls to services which are external to the system.

 Usage of RetroCheck isn't "all or nothing" -- most of these features can be opted into.
 RetroCheck isn't meant to replace unit or integration testing -- it's just another tool.